Dundalk Photographic Society 2019

 In this exhibition Úna Curley shares a six year journey of self-discovery through art.
 Her work is influenced by her background in communication and personal development, as well as her concerns for the environment and the worryingly fast pace of consumption and subsequent waste.
 Using mainly repurposed textiles for their rich narrative, the pieces are quirky and instantly recognisable, but always thought provoking.
 Through her labour intensive work she explores our relationship with time, materials and heritage.

-Opened Wednesday 24th August at 7pm
+Preview reception: Wednesday 24th August at 7pm

 23rd June – 6th August 2016